LIME-ESA/lime_tbx/README.rst

 For Windows you must use "InnoSetup", for Mac and Linux you must execute the scripts "build_mac_installer.sh" and "build_linux_installer.sh" respectively, and for Debian you must execute the "build_deb.sh" script.

+For more information about the recommended environments for the production of TBX binaries please check the installer directory.

 Compatibility
 -------------

+- Windows 10 with x86_64 arch.
+- Linux with GLIBC >= 2.23 and x86_64 arch.
+- Mac with x86_64 arch. or with ARM64 arch. and Rosetta interpreter.

 Licence
 -------